 To earn your high school equivalency diploma in Arkansas, you’ll need to pass the four separate modules (subtests) of the GED exam.
 GED stands for General Education Development.

-When you successfully complete the tests, you will be awarded a credential that is all across North America accepted just like a normal high school degree by virtually every US educational institution, governmental organization, or employer.
+When you successfully complete the four GED® sub-exams, you will be awarded a credential that is all across North America accepted just like a normal high school degree by virtually every US educational institution, governmental organization, or employer.

 There’s no need to take all four tests at the same time.
 You can take one subtest at a time.

-- You never earned your high school degree or equivalent
+- You cannot already have a high school or equivalent diploma.

-GED testing is scored on a 100-200 scale where the following applies:
+Each of the four GED sub-exams is scored on a 100-200 scale where the following applies:

 - 100-144: Below Passing